 Grow: Overwintering onion ‘sets’ (small bulbs), can be bought online or in garden centres from late summer and planted as per instructions.

 Follow the planting instructions, garlic- is quite simply one of the easiest things you can try growing- take a clove, plant it and wait!
 A word of caution- don’t be tempted to stick supermarket garlic into the soil, it will grow, but it won’t thrive.
-Find a neighbour prepared to get you started from their crop, or buy special winter garlic for growing.
+Find a neighbour prepared to get you started from their crop with fat juicy bulbs, or buy special winter garlic for growing.
 You can slowly start to build your own ‘seed bank’ by replanting your own large, disease-free bulbs from the year before.

 Watch as green ‘tops’ peek through from the onion sets.
 Any soft, green growth can be tempting to birds that can damage or ‘dislodge’ your crop by pulling at the fresh tops.
-A piece of netting or an old c.d might help deter pesky pigeons.
+A piece of netting or an old c.d might help deter birds.

-It’s worth popping a label in where you have planted garlic as a reminder, garlic won’t be ready until the beginning of July.
+It’s worth popping a label in where you have planted garlic as a reminder, shoots appear in the early spring but the garlic won’t be ready until the beginning of July.

 Over wintering onions don’t store as well as summer grown sets so these should be eaten first when ready from June onwards.